ofiryaish/guideseq_parallelized/README.md

 ### Installation<a name="Installation"></a>

-The most easiest way to install guideseq pipeline is via conda.
+The easiest way to install this guideseq pipeline version is to install the original version via conda (it will install the dependencies required), then clone this repository and run the pipeline locally.

 ```